PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 ![Finalize Main Assembly 18.png](images/Finalize_Main_Assembly_18.png "Finalize Main Assembly 18.png")

 * Position button module onto main assembly

+!!! warning

+    Be careful not to pinch any wire while you close the PlanktoScope.

 ![Finalize Main Assembly 19.png](images/Finalize_Main_Assembly_19.png "Finalize Main Assembly 19.png")

 * Use the **T8H or Hex2 screwdriver** to fix each of the **8 x M3x14mm screws** in place on top of the main assembly, ensuring they are firmly attached but not overly tightened